smilegse/MvcCrystalReport/README.md

 This is a demo application for crystal report

-In this app we use crystal report reporting.
+In this app we use crystal report report.
 We call report using async method.

-When long running report taking more time, you can call another report
+When long running report taking more time, you can call another report.
+UI not locking show another report viewing.

 Requirement:
 1. ASP.Net MVC